 19 Sep Are you in need of a good night’s sleep..?
 Here’s how…

-– Get natural light throughout the day to help encourage normal circadian rhythms (internal sleeping: wake clock)
+– Get lots of natural light (sunshine) throughout the day to help encourage normal circadian rhythms (internal sleeping: wake clock)

 – Eat dinner earlier and no sugar after 5pm.
 Later dinners depress melatonin, which is an important hormone produced by the body to regulate sleep cycles allowing you a decent night’s sleep.

 – Exercise earlier in the day as it raises the heart rate, stimulates brain and muscle function and raises body temperature.
 If you exercise before bed it may disrupt your natural temperature pattern causing restless sleep habits.

 – Go to bed earlier or at the same time each night.
 This allows your body to get into a routine.
 Similarly, waking up at the same time each day allows for deeper sleep cycles.

 – Avoid iPhones, ipads and computers with backlights (bluelight) before bed.
 They stimulate the brain into an alert state and the blue light can suppress melatonin production.
 Blue light tricks the body into thinking its day time and disrupts normal cycles.